pauldlynch/eqguide/guides/mines-of-gloomingdeep/index.md

 **Money**

 There’s not much you might want to buy – spells, potions, and just possibly Stitched Burlap early on.
-The answer is easy – open barrels.
+But the answer is easy – open barrels.
 The Forlorn bows that drop sell for more than a platinum, and the staffs that drop from Spiritweavers sell for over 4pp (with high charisma!).

 **Quests/Tasks**